patrickpiedad/patrickpiedad/README.md

 <img src="http://img.shields.io/badge/-Github-000000?style=flat&logo=github&logoColor=FFFFFF">
 <img src="http://img.shields.io/badge/-VS%20Code-007ACC?style=flat&logo=visual%20studio%20code&logoColor=white">

+## Hobbies
+:climbing: All types of climbing with preference towards outdoor single / multi pitch sport and trad

+:hiking_boot: Exploring the outdoors with family and friends

+:guitar: Keeping my neighbors entertained with the best songs

+:v: Volunteering in the local community

 ## Joke Time

 :question: When birds fly in a V formation, one side is usually longer than the other.
 Do you know why?